shakao-test/zookeeper-map/activity2.md

 ## Step 4

-Finally, when the animal hits the edge of the enclosure they just stops moving.
+Finally, when the animal hits the edge of the enclosure they just stop moving.

 You can fix that by taking the ``||sprites:set [mySprite] bounce on wall <ON>||`` block and snapping it in at the end of the program.